Picture a scenario where you’ve just finished playing a casual game of soccer with a group of friends.

 Whilst some of them are handed to fans as souvenirs after matches, a lot of them are safely kept away by the referee after the 90 minutes have concluded.

-Obviously its not entirely clear where the used soccer balls are taken afterwards as the cameras don’t follow the match officials down and into the stadium tunnel, but my guess is that the regulatory bodies for these professional divisions have some sort of storage chamber where all the balls are kept.
+Obviously its not entirely clear where the used ones are taken afterwards as the cameras don’t follow the match officials down and into the stadium tunnel, but my guess is that the regulatory bodies for these professional divisions have some sort of storage chamber where all the balls are kept.

 Before I wrap things up with a short summary, I just want to highlight the fact that you don’t need some massive storage space in order to keep your soccer ball in the best possible condition.